ET Speaks From Home

 Why do we have a tea ceremony?

-It is to introduce the newly wedded couple and show respect to their families.
-There are different types of tea ceremonies according to the groom’s dialect like Teochew, Cantonese etc.
+The tea ceremony is a way to formally introduce the newlywed couple and show respect to their families.
+There are slight variations depending on the groom’s dialect group, such as Teochew or Cantonese.

 Chinese Wedding Tea Ceremony - Bride and groom to grandmother